OrenBen-Meir/Linuv-Virtual-Block-Device-Driver/README.md

 #### .4
 >Check the partition info using cat /proc/partitions as well as using

+    lsblk
+>or

 	ls -l /dev/virtualdrive*
 >or

 	sudo fdisk -l
->The device we created has 3 logical and extended partitioms
+>The device we created has 3 logical and extended partitions

 #### .5
 >Become root using